 As an under-earner I would supplement a low salary – and avoid looking for another job if I didn’t get anticipated raises – by using money I’d inherited to make ends meet.
 Of course I could have lowered my standard of living, but other aspects of having a high ACE score involve depression, denial, and people pleasing.
 Depression keeps us stuck.
 Denial is avoiding reality.
 And people pleasing in the form of spending more on rent so the children were happier and safer?
 Guilty as charged.

-Trauma-informed money management looks like learning how to be and being proactive and prepared.
-If and when there is the urge to react to negative input of some type, being able to feel the discomfort of disappointment and disruption, rebalance the nervous system using breath work, consciousness, mediation, and prayer to endure the upset, and setting some boundaries with ourselves and others about not hurting ourselves financially.
+Trauma-informed money management looks like learning how to be, and being proactive and prepared.
+If and when there is the urge to react to negative input of some type, this kind of money management requires being able to feel the discomfort of disappointment and disruption, rebalance the nervous system using breath work, consciousness, mediation, and prayer to endure the upset, and setting some boundaries with ourselves and others about not hurting ourselves financially.
 In fact, I believe overspending is kind of like cutting oneself with money instead of a blade.
 Psychically, living in a constant state of lack and stress cuts the soul.
 It is not the vibration that attracts joy and prosperity.

-I cut myself for years, wasting thousands of dollars on fees and high interest and paying for things that could have been free.
-The emotional costs of living through two failed marriages (both failing, in large part, due to different financial issues with the same root cause of financial insecurity) and one very special and dear relationship which failed in large part because I was afraid to share my financial flaws.
-The problem with finances also led me to try to save money ($300 a month!) by switching to a generic antidepressant.
+I cut myself for years, wasting thousands of dollars on fees and high interest rates and paying for things that could have been free.
+The emotional costs of this form of cutting include living through two failed marriages (both failing, in large part, due to different financial issues with the same root cause of financial insecurity) and walking away from one very special and dear relationship which failed in large part because I was afraid to share my financial flaws.
+The problem with finances also led me to try to save money ($300 a month!) by switching from the brand to a generic antidepressant.
 The consequences of that switch affected me slowly but searingly.
 It was the equivalent of my brain being hit by a slow-motion chemical busload of fear and depression.
-I didn’t know why I was so depressed and didn’t want to reveal how far down I had gone it to him as I didn’t want to cause him pain, or risk being rejected.
+I didn’t have the chemical buffer of the antidepressant on board; didn’t know why I was so depressed, and didn’t want to reveal how far down I had gone to him as I didn’t want to cause him pain, or risk being rejected.
 So I ran.
 I couldn’t accept myself in that state, so I didn’t believe anyone else could either.
 Trauma survivors, I have learned, will do anything to try and control a situation.
 Even if it means destroying themselves and something they hold dear.
 Even if the pain almost kills them.
 In avoiding pain, we oftentimes create more pain.

-My solitude forced me to deal with the reality of multiple losses I’d glossed over during the previous 36 months by being busy with children (they’d become adults and moved) my ailing mother (she’d passed away) a failing marriage (the divorce had been final three years earlier) a job layoff from a job I’d loved (no guarantees) the death of two long-time friends and mentors (women I adored) a failed business (I jumped into it way too quickly) running out of savings (BAM: that was a huge trigger) the election (the win by someone who traumatized people at every turn, and got away with it, was a constant zap to my fragile psyche) and the loss of a beloved canine companion of almost 15 years.
+My solitude forced me to deal with the reality of multiple losses I’d glossed over during the previous 36 months by being busy with children (they’d grown into adults and moved) my ailing mother (she’d passed away) a failing marriage (the divorce had been final three years earlier) a job layoff from a job I’d loved (no guarantees) the death of two long-time friends and mentors (women I adored) a failed business (I jumped into it way too quickly) running out of savings (BAM: that was a huge trigger) the election (the win by someone who traumatized people at every turn, and got away with it, was a constant zap to my fragile psyche, on some level reminding me of my father’s ability to cut one minute and charm the next) and the loss of a beloved canine companion of almost 15 years.
 On top of all of it was the self-imposed loss of this relationship, a bright spot I’d treasured.

 I am grateful I made it through those dark months.
 And to have pushed the hell out of my doctor to get the brand anti-depressant approved for me when I finally found out, online, that many other people have had a similar experience when switching from brand medication to generic.
 (I will write more about this soon.)